 Compare US stock trading platforms

-To buy stock, you'll need to open a brokerage account.
+To buy Snowflake stocks, you'll need to open a brokerage account.
 Compare your options using the table below to find the best fit.

 More guides on Finder

 How to buy OpenAI stock in Australia